-§1.
+§ 1.
 Introduction

-Middle convolutions introduced by Katz [Kz] and extensions and restrictions introduced by Yokoyama [Yo2] give interesting transformations between Fuchsian systems on the Riemannian sphere.
-The transformations are invertible, the solutions of the systems are transformed by integrable transformations and the correspondence of their monodromy groups can be concretely described (cf. [Ko], [Ha], [HY], [DG2], [HF] etc.).
+Middle convolutions introduced by Katz [Kz] and extensions and restrictions introduced by Yokoyama [Yo] give interesting operations on Fuchsian systems on the Riemann sphere.
+They are invertible and under them the solutions of the systems are transformed by integral transformations and the correspondence of their monodromy groups is concretely described (cf. [Ko4], [Ha], [HY], [DR2], [HF], [O2] etc.).

-In this note we review the Deligne-Simpson problem, a combinatorial structure of middle convolutions and their relation to a Kac-Moody root system pointed out by Crawley-Boevey [CB].
-We show with examples that the Fuchsian systems with a fixed number of accessory parameters are transformed into finite number of basic systems by middle convolutions.
-In the last section we give an explicit connection formula for solutions of Fuchsian differential equations without moduli.
+In this note we review the Deligne-Simpson problem, a combinatorial structure of middle convolutions and their relation to a Kac-Moody root system discovered by Crawley-Boevey [CB].
+We show with examples that middle convolutions transform the Fuchsian systems with a fixed number of accessory parameters into fundamental systems whose spectral type is in a finite set.
+In §9 we give an explicit connection formula for solutions of Fuchsian differential equations without moduli.

-The author thanks Y. Haraoka, A. Kato, H. Ochiai, K. Okamoto, H. Sakai and T. Yokoyama since the discussions with them enabled the author to write this note.
+The author wold like to express his sincere gratitude to Y. Haraoka, A. Kato, H. Ochiai, K. Okamoto, H. Sakai, K. Takemura and T. Yokoyama.
+Discussions with them enabled the author to write this note.